playkostudios/gypsum/README.md

 - Mesh decimation utilities
 - Better mesh to manifold conversion for user-provided meshes with no edge connectivity data

-# Developer notes

-## Wonderland Engine 1.0.0 port

-The API port is basically done, but it was backported as it's not backwards compatible.
-To convert to 1.0.0:
-1. Replace all `newShim_Mesh` occurances with `new Mesh`
-2. Replace all `WonderlandEngine` imports from the `backport-shim.ts` file with imports from `@wonderlandengine/api`.
-If the file is being imported but `WonderlandEngine` is not part of the imports, remove the import line
-3. Delete `backport-shim.ts`
-4. Update the example project

 # Credits

 This project depends on: